×

 The Institute of Medicine (IOM) advises males to consume 13 cups (or around 3 litres) of liquids daily.

-For ladies, they recommend 9 cups (just over 2 litres) of fluid per day.
-So every day, pregnant women should consume roughly ten glasses of water.
-Breastfeeding mothers require approximately 12 cups.
+They recommend 9 cups (just over 2 litres) of fluid per day for women.
+Pregnant women should consume roughly ten glasses of water every day, and breastfeeding mothers require approximately 12 cups.

 You’ll need to drink more fluids to stay hydrated if you’re outside on a hot day or engaged in an activity that causes you to perspire.
 The same is true if you experience vomiting, diarrhoea, or fever due to your illness.